DariaSkyrda/sql-practice/README.md

 - `ds_salaries.sql` - Queries for the Data Science Salaries dataset (PostgreSQL)
 - `data_exploration_ds_salaries.sql` - Queries for Exploring the Data Science Salaries dataset (PostgreSQL)
+- `chinook_queries.sql` - Queries for the Chinook Database (SQLite)

 🧠 Dataset

 Source: [Data Science Salaries 2023 – Kaggle](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023)
+Chinook Database - a sample database that is often used for learning and practicing SQL.
+It simulates a digital media store.

 🧩 Topics Covered